 Legislation requires that all water-cooling towers and warm-water systems installed within the Campbelltown Local Government Area be registered with Council due to the potential health risks of Legionnaires’ Disease.

-There are over 50 cooling towers within the City of Campbelltown and these systems are mainly used in association with commercial air conditioning systems and factory processing equipment.
+There are over 50 cooling towers within the Campbelltown City Council LGA and these systems are mainly used in association with commercial air conditioning systems and factory processing equipment.
 Legislation requires that the operators of these types of systems follow specific operation and maintenance procedures to minimise the likelihood of Legionnaires’ Disease.

 Operation and Maintenance Requirements

-Water-cooling towers must be maintained in accordance with AS/NZS 3666.2 “Air-Handling and Water Systems of Buildings - Microbial Control, Part 2; Operation and Maintenance”.
+Water-cooling towers must be operated as required by AS/NZS 3666.2 “Air-Handling and Water Systems of Buildings - Microbial Control, Part 2; Operation and Maintenance”.

 A cooling water system must be equipped with a disinfection procedure that is in operation at all times and that is designed to control microbial growth so that:

 - The level of Legionella in the system is less than 10 colony-forming units per millilitre, and